Kaef/ulisp-esp/README.md

 ## Kaef, 2018-10-18:

-This is a fork of ulisp-esp (Version 2.4) where I added some features for esp32.
+This is a fork of ulisp-esp (version 2.4, updated to version 2.5) where I added some features for esp32.

 ### Changelog ulisp-2.5-esp
 * merged changes manually from technoblogy:master repository